 OH NO THATS MY BROTHER, the planchette spells out frantically.

 “Yeah, I figured as much.
 No, actually I didn’t figure it out at all.
 My mind must have thought that linking every random blond, Eastern European guy to you would be inappropriate.
 The world isn’t supposed to be that small.
-But I guess that you guys did move from Ukraine to live in this area, and you died in this city, and those brothers of you wanted revenge, so those facts did raise the odds that any blond, Eastern European people I came across might have been related to you.
+But I guess that you guys did move from Ukraine to live in this area, and you died in this city, and those brothers of yours wanted revenge, so those facts did raise the odds that any blond, Eastern European people I came across could be related to you.
 I was too busy caring about the rest of my life.
 In any case, I met both your brother Oleksiy and your scrawnier, more eager to cry brother Hadeon.
 Cool name, Hadeon, by the way.
 It’s like something from some fantasy novel.
 Hadeon the Destroyer.”

 WHY THE HELL DID HE HIT YOU.